MSc in Bioinformatics and Theoretical Systems Biology

 Course Co Director:

 This is a multidisciplinary research-based MSc course, designed for applicants with a biological, biomedical, physical, computational or mathematical background.
 It equips students with the necessary skills to produce effective research in bioinformatics and theoretical systems biology.
 After completing this course, students will have acquired an understanding of research topics is several areas of bioinformatics and theoretical systems biology.
 Students will have extensive opportunity to develop substantial experience in software development.
+Given the course's emphasis on software development analysis, normally we require our students to have some previous experience of computer code development.
 Many of our students progress to undertake PhD research at Imperial or at other intuitions in the UK and overseas.
 The course, which is primarily based at the South Kensington campus, has been designed and is taught by staff from the Faculties of Natural Sciences, Engineering and Medicine.
 Teaching is by experts in relevant fields within the College.

 In the first term, students undertake taught courses typically providing information not covered by their first degree courses:

 - Bioinformatics and Systems Biology - Introduction to biology; advanced tools for the

 analysis of biological data; and approaches for modelling biological systems

 - Computing - Python; an introduction to program design and command line computing in a Unix shell

 - Mathematics and statistical inference - high level algorithms and the analysis of large datasets

 The remainder of the year is devoted to three full-time research projects, undertaken under the supervision of researchers at Imperial College (this may also involve collaboration with other academic centres or industry but the student must be based at Imperial College).

 Autumn Term (October - December)